obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Typomagical.md

 - Heading bold
 - Title (H1) font: Titles, or H1s, are special.
 Thus, they should look special.
 Choose a Title font that suits you!
 - MathJax font: Font for MathJax e.g. $inline equation$ and $$centered equation$$
+- List numbers: Whether numerical lists should have circled, or ordinary numbers
+- Link font: The font for links
+- Blockquotes: How all blockquotes should look
+- Alignment: How all text is aligned
+- Line Height on Headings: Height of each line in headings.
+I recommend around 1.2
+- Line Height in Body: Height of each line in a multi-line passage.
+Obsidian default is 1.5.

 %% Hub footer: Please don't edit anything below this line %%